 In order to support data migration, tables and table extensions must specify if data from that table must be migrated or not.
 By default, the ReplicateData property is set to Yes so that, by default, any extension that is installed in the Business Central online environment will have all its tables migrated.

 In certain circumstances, you may not want to migrate all data.
 Here are a few examples:

 The extension is installed in the Business Central online environment but not in the Business Central on-premises solution

 In this case, Business Central will attempt to migrate the data but show a warning.
-Since the extension is not installed on-premises, any table related to that extension table will not migrate, and warning notifications will appear in the cloud migration status page.
+Since the extension isn't installed on-premises, any table related to that extension table won't migrate, and warning notifications will appear in the cloud migration status page.

 If you own the extension, we recommend that you set the ReplicateData property to No on the extension tables.
-If you do not, and if you want data to migrate, install the extension in both Business Central online and your on-premises solution.
-If you do not want data to migrate, uninstall the extension from the Business Central online environment.
+If you don't, and if you want data to migrate, install the extension in both Business Central online and your on-premises solution.
+If you don't want data to migrate, uninstall the extension from the Business Central online environment.